Calciumcarbonate321/kraken/README.md

 # The Kraken Bot

-Source code of my private bot
+Source code of my bot.

 # Credits